jcawley5/architecture-center/docs/ref-arch/RA0002/readme.md

     - integration
     - aws
     - azure
-title: Architecting Multi-Region Resiliency
+title: Architecting Multi-Region HA/DR resiliency patterns
-description: Learn how to architect multi-region resiliency for SAP Business Suite solutions such as SAP Business Technology Platform to ensure high availability and business continuity.
+description: Learn how to architect multi-region resiliency for SAP solutions such to ensure high availability and business continuity.
 This guide covers strategies, best practices, and sample implementations for a robust, compliant multi-region setup with failover and disaster recovery capabilities.
 keywords:
   - sap
   - integration